RedisLabs/redislabs-docs/content/rs/installing-upgrading/configuring/change-location-socket-files.md

     $ sudo rlutil set_socket_path socket_path=/var/opt/redislabs/run
     ```

+    Now the master node points to the new socket file location.
+    To update the location for all other nodes, you must restart RS on each node.

-1. On each node in the cluster one at a time, run:
+1. To restart RS, on each node in the cluster one at a time run:

     ```src
     $ sudo service rlec_supervisor restart
     ```

+    Now all nodes point to the new socket file location.
-1. To restart all of the shards in the cluster, either:
+    To update the location for the databases in the cluster, you must restart each database.

-    - Restart each database in the cluster:
+1. To restart the databases, for each database in the cluster run:

     {{% warning %}}
     Database restart can cause interruptions in data traffic.
     {{% /warning %}}

     ```src
     $ rladmin restart db <db name>
     ```

-    - Restart each master and slave shard for each database in the cluster:

-        {{% warning %}}
-        We recommend that you run these commands during a maintenance window
-        to reduce the risk of downtime.
-        {{% /warning %}}

-        1. On the node that hosts the slave shard, run: `redis_ctl stop <slave shard id>`
-        1. On the node that hosts the slave shard, run: `rladmin failover shard <master shard id>`
-        1. On the node that hosts the master shard that failed over, run: `redis_ctl stop <failed-over master shard id>`

-        For example, if the slave shard 6 is on node 1 and the master shard 5 is on node 3:

-        1. On node 1, run: `redis_ctl stop 6`
-        1. On node 1, run: `rladmin failover shard 5`
-        1. On node 3, run: `redis_ctl stop 5`